Optum/dce-cli/tests/manual-testing.md

 # Manual Testing

-This documents some use cases and stesps for manually testing the CLI when major things change, such as upgrading the backend, to make sure that things are fully-operational.
+This documents some test cases and stesps for manually testing the CLI when major things change, such as upgrading the backend, to make sure that things are fully-operational.
 The hope here is to automate these steps into integration tests when time allows.